ocaml/platform-blog/opam-pin.md

 #### Installation

-You probably want to try your brand new package package right away, so OPAM's default action is to try and install it (unless you specified `-n`):
+You probably want to try your brand new package right away, so OPAM's default action is to try and install it (unless you specified `-n`):

 ```